 Highlights for walkers include walks over the dairy pastures and to the “Knottnkino”.
 Your starting point lies right outside the door!
 Other popular walking destinations such as the “Stoanernen Mandln” standing stones, the Leadner Alm, the Kreuzjoch and the Möltner Kaser can all be reached without the need for a car thanks to the MeranCard.
 The sustainable way to discover nature!

 No avid mountain-walker will pass up the chance to accompany his guests.
-Senior hotel keeper Luis knows all of South Tyrol’s finest spots and, looking beyond the Tschögglberg, it is possible to explore the rest of the land on foot.
+Hotel keeper Manfred knows all of South Tyrol’s finest spots and, looking beyond the Tschögglberg, it is possible to explore the rest of the land on foot.
 A voyage of discovery to the inner self – but not only; the many characteristic mountain inns and huts also merit inspection.
 Hiking is indeed a form of nourishment for the soul – but nor should the body be neglected!